Hannah Hampton: Senior

+Following their Euros victory, Hampton was called up for the October friendlies against Brazil and Australia.
+It was later revealed that Hampton would miss the first match, due to an elbow injury, meaning that uncapped Khiara Keating made her senior international debut.

 Personal life

 Hampton was born with strabismus, an eye condition that affects depth perception.
 By the age of three she had undergone three operations at Birmingham Children's Hospital to try and correct it and is now an ambassador for the hospital.
-As well as English, she speaks fluent Spanish and also learnt sign language online to be able to communicate with her cousin, Ethan, who is deaf.
+As well as English, she speaks fluent Spanish and also knows sign language.
+She is a West Bromwich Albion supporter.